 It was clear to us that we needed to have this kind of tool to complement the physical classroom with a digital way of being in contact with the students, sharing things with them, and having them also share their work with us.

-Dr. Joana Rigato, Philosophy Teacher: NEO is a useful platform that we have been using in so many different ways.
+Dr. Joana Rigato, Philosophy Teacher: CYPHER Neo is a useful platform that we have been using in so many different ways.
 How I can share material with the students and have them, for example, make a video at home in which they are telling me what they know and what they think about a particular author.
 For example, I share with them several videos and several documents and I organize the students into groups.
 In the groups, they discuss a specific problem that I raise during a Zoom class.